jwig22/jwig22.github.io/_posts/2024-01-16-Activity-Course-3-Waze-project-lab.md

 5. Fewer driving days correlated with increased user churn.
 Longer drives also tended to correlate with increased churn.
 6. This dataset has about an equal representation among all tenure lengths due to the histogram of "n_days_after_onboarding" being a normal distribution.

-**Congratulations!** You've completed this lab.
-However, you may not notice a green check mark next to this item on Coursera's platform.
-Please continue your progress regardless of the check mark.
-Just click on the "save" icon at the top of this notebook to ensure your work has been logged.